YorkJong/awkEnumLookup/doc/awk.rst

 -------------------------------------------------
 * Cannot recognize \d pattern
 * Cannot recognize FS="||"; must replace it with FS="[|]{2}" or FS="[|][|]"
+* The FILENAME buid-in variable is not supported

 3.1.6 (Gawk for Windows, GnuWin32)
 ----------------------------------